phu0ngng/nccl/doc/source/env.rst

 - PHB : 3
 - SYS : 4

 Values greater than 4 will be interpreted as SYS.
-NVL is not supported using the legacy level ints.
+NVL is not supported using the legacy integer values.

 NCCL_P2P_DIRECT_DISABLE
 -----------------------